 Skip to main content

-The following example appends a _custom suffix to any string field.
+The following example appends a _custom suffix to any string value.

 {